algolia/api-clients-automation/clients/algoliasearch-client-dart/README.md

 ## 📄 License

-Algolia API Client is an open-sourced software licensed under the [MIT license](LICENSE).
+The Algolia Dart API Client is an open-sourced software licensed under the [MIT license](LICENSE).